Dhairya1007/DocuBot/README.md

 - **Document Indexing:** DocuBot processes both plain text (txt) and PDF files, creating vector embeddings for efficient and accurate answers.
 - **Natural Language Search:** Utilizing OpenAI's cutting-edge technology, DocuBot understands your queries in natural language, ensuring accurate and relevant search results.
 - **Flask Backend:** The backend of DocuBot is built using Python and Flask, providing a robust and scalable foundation for document processing and API interactions.
-- **Responsive React Frontend:** The user-friendly frontend, developed in React, offers a seamless experience across devices, making it easy to search, train, and manage documents.
+- **Responsive React Frontend:** The user-friendly and simple frontend, developed in React.

 ## Getting Started